Periodically driven integrable systems with long-range pair potentials: Introduction and motivation

 The propagation of quantum entanglement in non-relativistic systems with short-ranged interactions is a well-studied subject by now.
 The seminal work of Lieb and Robinson~\cite{LiebR1972} showed the existence of a maximum velocity of propagation for correlations in translationally invariant spin systems with nearest neighbor interactions which also places a bound on the rate of entanglement propagation.
 In integrable systems, entanglement propagates ballistically~\cite{CalabreseC2005} when the quantum dynamics is started from an initial unentangled state and the resulting ``light cone effect'' (see Ref.~\onlinecite{CheneauBPESFGBKK2012} for experimental observation of this effect) is caused by the propagation of entangled quasiparticle pairs at finite velocities.
 Recent studies have now demonstrated that this ballistic spreading of entanglement may be more generic and is also present in non-integrable systems~\cite{KimH2013}.
 Global quantum quenches, where some parameter of the Hamiltonian is instantaneously changed to another value and the state is then propagated with the new Hamiltonian, provide possibly the simplest setup to study such entanglement propagation.

 Less is known about entanglement propagation in long-ranged systems where it is expected that qualitatively different features should arise due to the non-locality of the interactions.
-The study of quenches in different one-dimensional models where interactions decay as a power-law~\cite{HaukeT2013, RegemortelSW2016, BuyskikhFSED2016, DuttaD2017, CevolaniDCTS2017} $1/d^\alpha$, with $d$ being the separation, shows that when $\alpha > 2$, a {\it sharp} light cone is still present in the dynamics just like for short-range models.
-The light cone is significantly broadened in the regime $1<\alpha <2$ and becomes completely absent when $\alpha < 1$ with correlations between distant points building up instantaneously.
+The first generalization of the results of Lieb and Robinson to systems with a power-law interaction $1/d^\alpha$ (with $d$ being the separation) in $D$ spatial dimensions~\cite{HastingsK2006} gave a bound of $t \sim \log d$ for the casual region of a local perturbation when $\alpha>D$, which suggests that entanglement spreading may even happen exponentially fast in long-ranged interacting systems.
+This bound was then significantly improved in Ref.~\onlinecite{Foss-FeigGCG2015} which applies for $\alpha>2D$ and gives the bound for entanglement spreading as $t \sim d^\zeta$ with $\zeta \leq 1$ and approaching $1$ as $\alpha \rightarrow \infty$ for a local perturbation.
+The study of quenches in different one-dimensional models where interactions decay as a power-law~\cite{HaukeT2013, RegemortelSW2016, BuyskikhFSED2016, DuttaD2017, CevolaniDCTS2017} $1/d^\alpha$ shows that when $\alpha > 2$, a {\it sharp} light cone is still present in the dynamics just like for short-range models.
+The light cone is significantly broadened in the regime $1<\alpha <2$ which has been dubbed as the {\it quasi long-range interaction regime} in Refs.\ \onlinecite{HaukeT2013, RegemortelSW2016, BuyskikhFSED2016}.
+For $\alpha <1$, in contrast, the light cone effect is completely absent with correlations between distant points building up instantaneously.
 In this work, we instead focus on the entanglement propagation for periodically driven long-ranged systems with local quantities being observed stroboscopically (i.e. after $n=0,1,2,\cdots$ where $n$ denotes the number of full drive cycles).
 When the driving frequency $\omega$ is large, the time-evolution at stroboscopic times can be equivalently described by a global quantum quench where the post-quench Hamiltonian equals the time-averaged Hamiltonian over one cycle of the periodic drive.
 It is then interesting to ask whether new features that are not present for global quenches, can emerge for the spreading of entanglement at finite $\omega$.

 Another quantity that characterizes the entanglement of a subsystem with its environment is its entanglement entropy $S$ \cite{enrev1}.
 It is defined through the reduced density matrix $\rho_r$ of the subsystem obtained after integrating out the environment via the following relation: